As more and more people seriously consider making the switch to electric vehicles, perhaps you’ve also thought about if it’s the right choice for you.

 You likely know that electric vehicles use what’s known as regenerative braking.

-Let’s talk about one more thing that you can do in order to preserve both the brakes and the battery.
+Let’s talk about one more thing that you can do to preserve both the brakes and the battery.

 Whenever possible, try to avoid driving at high speeds.
-This ensure that your battery lasts for longer, and of course, also prevents you from needing to slam on the brakes.
+Conserving speed will ensure that your battery lasts for longer, and of course, also prevents you from needing to slam on the brakes.

 If you can’t slow down?